LIDA-Data-Analytics-Team/LIDA-information-governance-training/dataprotection.md

 Furthermore, you might want to revisit this section later should you become involved in new projects, or if you think that some existing ways of working with data could be improved.

 ### Test your knowledge
 The following questions are based on what we have covered in this module.
-Please complete this question in the google form and send us the answers with 75% correct answers. https://forms.office.com/e/FEtEEDhff2
+Please complete this question in the microsfot form and send the screenshot of the answers where you have gained the pass mark of 80% and over. https://forms.office.com/e/FEtEEDhff2